 Contribute Suggestions and Feedback

 Voice general concerns and offer constructive feedback on anything campus-related.
 This does not initiate any immediate actions, nor is it intended to be used for emergencies, incidents, or for initiating actions.
-The information gathered enables the college to better understand the kinds of concerns students feel strongly about.
+The information gathered enables the university to better understand the kinds of concerns students feel strongly about.